LangStream/documentation/patterns/rag-pattern.md

 * Extend the knowledge base of the LLM
 * Improve the quality of the generated text

-LangStream makes it easy to build applications using the RAG pattern.
-It currently has native support for [DataStax Astra DB](https://www.datastax.com/products/vector-search), [Pinecone](https://www.pinecone.io/), [Milvus/Zilliz](https://milvus.io/) and [Apache Cassandra](https://cassandra.apache.org).

-Please refer to the [Data Storage section](../configuration-resources/data-storage/) for more information on how to configure your vector database.

 ### Vector search example

 Once you have your [vector database](../building-applications/vector-databases.md) populated with text and vector embeddings, you can use the [query-vector-db agent](../pipeline-agents/text-processors/query-vector-db.md) to perform a similarity search.